ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

    ```
    {: pre}

-Prepare the image to be pushed to the regional registry:
+### Prepare the image to be pushed to the regional registry

 1. for United Kingdom:
    ```bash
    docker tag multi-region-hello-world:1 registry.eu-gb.bluemix.net/<your_United-Kingdom_namespace>/hello-world:1